LearnFintech / SaaS

 Lessons for Founders

-Toast terminals are designed to survive a spilled beer and 120-degree heat.
-If you are building for a specific industry, build for their actual reality, not their desk.
+Toast hardware is designed to survive spilled beer, grease, and a frantic Friday rush.
+If you build for a specific industry, build for its actual physical reality, not a clean office desk.
+Fitting the environment is itself a competitive advantage.

-Toast started as a consumer app and failed.
-They had the humility to pivot to a B2B "SaaS + Payments" model that ended up being 1000x more valuable.
+Toast began as a consumer app and flopped.
+The founders had the humility to pivot to a B2B software-plus-payments model that became vastly more valuable.
+The willingness to kill your first idea is often what unlocks the real business.

 Key Takeaways